Raoul Wallenberg Centre for Human Rights: Magnitsky legislation

-The Magnitsky legislation is a series of laws that give governments the power to levy sanctions on corrupt officials who have grossly violated internationally recognized human rights.
-The legislation is named after Sergei Magnitsky, a Russian tax accountant who was imprisoned, and later murdered, for uncovering and reporting the theft of $230-million by Russian state officials.
-The U.S. Magnitsky Act was originally intended to sanction the corrupt Russian officials involved in the wrongful imprisonment and murder of Sergei Magnitsky, it began a global movement to pass similar sanction laws that supports human rights advocates by combating a globally pervasive culture of corruption, criminality and impunity.
+The Magnitsky legislation is a series of laws that give governments the power to levy sanctions on officials deemed to have violated internationally recognized human rights.
+The legislation is named after Sergei Magnitsky, a Russian tax accountant who was imprisoned, and later killed, after uncovering and reporting the theft of $230-million by Russian state officials.
+The U.S. Magnitsky Act was originally intended to sanction the Russian officials involved in the wrongful imprisonment and killing of Sergei Magnitsky, it began a global push to pass similar sanction laws targeting the Russian Federation.

 The RWCHR and its chair played a relatively significant role in helping create the global movement for Magnitsky legislation.
-The RWCHR's chair ignited a parliamentary process in 2016 to pass Canadian Magnitsky legislation inviting Bill Browder, Vladimir Kara-Murza, and Garry Kasparov to testify before Parliament.
-This, coupled with a major campaign engaged in by the RWCHR to get the Canadian Foreign Affairs Committee to submit a report calling for a framework for human rights sanctions created enough momentum for the Canadian Magnitsky legislation, officially titled the Justice for Victims of Corrupt Foreign Officials Act, to unanimously pass in the House of Commons.
+The RWCHR's chair started a parliamentary process in 2016 to pass Canadian Magnitsky legislation inviting Bill Browder, Vladimir Kara-Murza, and Garry Kasparov to testify before Parliament.
+This, coupled with a campaign engaged in by the RWCHR to get the Canadian Foreign Affairs Committee to submit a report calling for a framework for sanctions created enough momentum for the Canadian Magnitsky legislation, officially titled the Justice for Victims of Corrupt Foreign Officials Act, to unanimously pass in the House of Commons.
 Following this, the Canadian Foreign Minister Chrystia Freeland and Bill Browder credited the RWCHR and its chair with the passing of the Canadian Magnitsky legislation.
 On 1 November 2017, the RWCHR, along with Bill Browder and other Parliamentarians held a press conference with Nikita and Natalia Magnitsky, the son and wife of the late Sergei Magnitsky, to celebrate the passing of Magnitsky legislation in Canada.

 On 14 December 2017, Bill Browder, Garry Kasparov and the RWCHR's chair testified in Washington before the Commission on Security and Cooperation in Europe, also known as the U.S. Helsinki Commission, to examine the implementation of the Magnitsky Act and its impact on the Russian government and members of Putin's inner circle.

-The RWCHR, with the help of their Raoul Wallenberg All-Party Parliamentary Caucus for Human Rights, have been urging the Canadian government to support the global Magnitsky legislation movement by persuading other countries to adopt similar laws.
+The RWCHR, with the help of their Raoul Wallenberg All-Party Parliamentary Caucus for Human Rights, have urged the Canadian government to support the global Magnitsky legislation movement by persuading other countries to adopt similar laws.
 The RWCHR has also taken matters in their own hands attempting to use their influence to sway other countries to adopt Magnitsky legislation.
 To this end, two RWCHR lawyers, Irwin Cotler and Brandon Silver, visited the Netherlands in February to meet with Martijn Van Helvert and other Members of the Foreign Affairs Committee to encourage them to pass Dutch Magnitsky legislation.